SONARTS21-ResearchProject-SophEmm2104/ResearchProjectSophEmmMainRepo2104/eeme211125/NotesForText220815.md

 SuperCollider is a dynamic programming language and provides a framework for acoustic research, algorithmic music, interactive programming and live coding.

-Easy to find examples on the Internet and tutorials of how to use it
+Due to the fact that SuperCollider is open-source IDE and there is an evolving community around it one can easily find tutorials of its use and pre-existing examples of code that correspond to one's needs.

 # why use music Programming in music education and sound Education?